Utility-scale solar project gains approval from Natrona County Planning Commission

 The company behind the proposed solar energy project, Dinosolar LLC, is a subsidiary of Utah-based Enyo Renewable Energy.
 The applicant plans to construct a 240-megawatt, commercial solar photovoltaic system on 1,170 acres of leased private land a half-mile west of Bar Nunn and 1.5 miles due north of Mills, according to the permit application.
 But the Dinosolar project needs a conditional-use permit, granted by the county — along with a host of other regulatory requirements — before it can move forward.

-Project leaders selected the site near Casper due to proximate transmission line access, availability of private land and the geography of the are, according to the company.
-The company also wanted to avoid land with extractable mineral and sensitive wildlife habitat.
+Project leaders selected the site near Casper due to proximate transmission line access, availability of private land and the geography of the area, according to Dinosolar LLC.
+They also sought to avoid land with extractable minerals or sensitive wildlife habitat.

 One of the project's solar photovoltaic power generation facility would link to the utility Rocky Mountain Power’s Casper North Substation.
 Another would connect to the Bar Nunn substation.
 Together the solar panels would generate enough energy to provide power to 51,700 Wyoming homes, according to the company.
-Pending county and state, the project owners hope to commence construction around September 2022 with the project coming into commercial operation in the end of 2023.
+Pending county and state approval, the project owners hope to commence construction around September 2022 and bring the project into commercial operation by the end of 2023.

 “In addition to the millions of dollars to Natrona County and local municipalities, this Project will simultaneously generate the renewable energy that the market is now demanding,” stated Christine Mikell, manager of the Dinosolar project, in a letter to the commission.

-Dinosolar LLC anticipates the project will generate $2.04 million in property taxes for the county in the first year of operation.
+Dinosolar LLC anticipates the project will generate $2.04 million in property taxes for the county in the first year of operation, and $46.7 million over the project's 35-year lifespan.
 In addition, during construction, $8.7 million will flow to the county through sales and use taxes, and nearly $3 million would also be contributed through other tax revenue.

 Largest solar farm in Wyoming